anne-gcd/MTG-Link/README.md

 ### Installation from conda

-MTG-link is also distributed as a [Bioconda package](https://anaconda.org/bioconda/mtglink), which can be installed with:
+MTG-link is distributed as a [Bioconda package](https://anaconda.org/bioconda/mtglink), which can be installed with:
 ```
 conda install -c bioconda mtglink
 ```